 That statement says it all...
 You are in the customer service business no matter what product you offer.
 I have taken the 'Lessons in Loyalty' I learned from Herb, and put them into four 'Navigational Beacons', to guide you and your company on a path to creating a Happy Workplace.
 Everything starts at the top.
 As leaders, use this proven formula and witness a change in the attitude of your people as you create an atmosphere of love and trust.
 Your company is now on the path to acquiring the ‘high standard’ for corporate culture in America.
 They are "Putting People First".

 Publishers Final Thoughts

 An accomplished executive, author and public speaker, Lorraine is the President of Lessons in Loyalty.
 In addition to her customized work with individual companies, she delivers keynote speeches to organizations based on the principles outlined in her book 'Lessons In Loyalty', and utilized by Southwest Airlines to create one of the most productive and successful cultures.
 This message is quickly gaining momentum in the business community as a basis for companies who want to know how Southwest Airlines and other companies do it.
 In addition, her book has now been published in four countries.

 In her second book, 'Beyond the Executive Comfort Zone', Lorraine and CEO Frank Granara embark on a team building exercise like none before.
 This adventurous approach makes it a great primer for any firm wanting to build a loyal workforce capable of making the right things happen.
-The outrageous tactics used in this book are called Disruptive Training.
-It really works!
+The outrageous tactics used in this book are called Disruptive Training and it really works!